 So I began to wait for them, optimistic that I would be released any moment from then.
 But in the meantime, something happened in the camp which created a moment of anxiety for us the hostages, and the kidnappers as well.

 Emergency in the forest

 My ransom has been raised and was only waiting to be delivered.
 But the other two hostages were still making frantic calls to their families and friends for their own ransom.

-But things were not going as they expected.
+Things were not going as they had expected.
 Out of the ten million Naira target, only two million had been raised.
 So they continued making calls to their people to come to their aid.

 With the money not forthcoming, the kidnappers became impatient with them and started treating them harshly again.
 But these two remained optimistic that the ransom would be raised.